scottengle/go-playground/README.md

 newton_raphson_cbrt.go | Approximates the value of a complex cube root using the Newton-Raphson method. newton_raphson_sqrt.go | Approximates the value of a square root using the Newton-Raphson method. newton_raphson_sqrt_2.go | Approximates the value of a square root using the Newton-Raphson method.
-This version throws a proper error when called with negative numbers. rot13.go | Decodes a string using the ROT13 substitution ciper. visual_slices.go | Generates a bluescale image using the code.google.com/p/go-tour/pic package.
+This version throws a proper error when called with negative numbers. rot13.go | Decodes a string using the ROT13 substitution cipher. visual_slices.go | Generates a bluescale image using the code.google.com/p/go-tour/pic package.
 To see the image, run the contents of this file at the Go Playground: http://play.golang.org word_count.go | Determines word count of a string utilizing maps.